2.6 Registry and avoidance of double counting

 There is no cost to cancel PIUs/retire WCUs in any of the cases listed in 9.

 Only verified Woodland Carbon Units can be used or reported to help compensate for a company’s or individual’s emissions.
 The WCC guidance 2.7 carbon statements and reporting gives further information.

-Markit’s Request for Information (RFI) Platform is an additional avenue to liquidate credits; It is an anonymous online platform for the over-the-counter (OTC) environmental credits market that displays credits available for sale.
+S&P Global's Request for Information (RFI) Platform is an additional avenue to liquidate credits; It is an anonymous online platform for the over-the-counter (OTC) environmental credits market that displays credits available for sale.
 The RFI Platform also allows buyers to display their interest in purchasing credits including indicative quantities and prices.
 These credits are searchable and viewable by registered participants.
 Upon expressing an interest in any credits ‘for sale’ or ‘wanted’, the buyer or seller can send an "Expression of Interest" to the counterparty.
-Introduction through the Markit RFI platform then enables the two parties to start discussions on the terms of a potential transaction.
+Introduction through the RFI platform then enables the two parties to start discussions on the terms of a potential transaction.

 - All PIUs listed for that project developer will be cancelled regardless of which account holders may be holding the PIUs at the time of cancellation

 - Any WCUs still held by the project developer will be transferred to a ‘suspension’ account.
 If resolution of that account is not corrected within 5 years those credits will be retired